World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: Abstract

 \section{Abstract}

-\textbf{Large-scale pre-training is fundamental for generalization in language and vision models, but data for dexterous hand manipulation remains limited in scale and diversity, hindering policy generalization.
-Limited scenario diversity, misaligned modalities, and insufficient benchmarking constrain current human manipulation datasets.
-To address these gaps, we introduce World In Your Hands (WiYH), a large-scale open-source ecosystem for human-centric manipulation learning.
-WiYH includes (1) the Oracle Suite, a wearable data collection kit with an auto-labeling pipeline for accurate motion capture; (2) the WiYH Dataset, featuring over 1,000 hours of multi-modal manipulation data across hundreds of skills in diverse real-world scenarios; and (3) extensive annotations and benchmarks supporting tasks from perception to action.
-Furthermore, experiments based on the WiYH ecosystem show that integrating WiYH’s human-centric data significantly enhances the generalization and robustness of dexterous hand policies in tabletop manipulation tasks.
-We believe that World In Your Hands will bring new insights into human-centric data collection and policy learning to the community.}
+\textbf{We introduce World In Your Hands (WIYH), a large-scale open-source ecosystem comprising over 1,000 hours of human manipulation data collected in-the-wild with millimeter-scale motion accuracy.
+Specifically, WIYH includes (1) the Oracle Suite, a wearable data collection kit with an auto-labeling pipeline for accurate motion capture; (2) the WIYH Dataset, featuring over 1,000 hours of multimodal manipulation data across hundreds of skills in diverse real-world scenarios; and (3) extensive annotations and benchmarks supporting tasks from perception to action.
+Furthermore, experiments based on the WIYH ecosystem show that integrating WIYH’s human-centric data improves robotic manipulation success rates from 8\% to 60\% in cluttered scenes.
+World In Your Hands provides a foundation for advancing human-centric data collection and cross-embodiment policy learning.
+All data and hardware design will be open-source.} \keywords{Robotic Manipulation \and Ego-centric Learning \and System}